aolieman/dbp-same-thing-service/README.md

 After the loader is finished, both containers may be run with `docker-compose up`.

 ### Bulk Loading
 The `loader` downloads the latest Global ID release from `downloads.dbpedia.org` and proceeds to load any source files that haven't been loaded yet into the database.
-This might take a while to complete.
+This might take several hours to complete.
 After all data is loaded, a backup is made and the loader stops running.

-On subsequent restarts of the loader container (with docker-compose up or docker start command) the loader will check if a new snapshot release is available on the download server, remove old cached downloads, and load the new ID release into a fresh database.
+On subsequent restarts of the loader container (e.g. with `docker-compose run loader` or `docker-compose up`) the loader will check if a new snapshot release is available on the download server, remove old cached downloads, and load the new ID release into a fresh database.

 ### Update, Maintenance, & Zero Downtime Features

 #### Initial loading
-On the first start, the webserver  (`http` container) waits for the database to initialize.
-Only on the first run, it will have to wait until all source files have been downloaded, and will start listening for requests once the (empty) database has been created.
+To start running, the webserver  (`http` container) waits for the database to initialize.
+Only on the first run, it will have to wait until the source file has been downloaded, and will start listening for requests once the (empty) database has been created.
 While files are being loaded, the service will respond to requests, but will return `404` for any URI that hasn't been loaded yet.
+Output may also be incomplete until the loader is done.

 #### Update to a new release
-If a new dataset is available just rerun `docker-compose up` or use `docker-compose run loader`.
+To check if a new dataset is available, use `docker-compose run loader` or simply rerun `docker-compose up`.
 The  `loader` will discover the new release, download it, and start to create a new database version.
 The running webserver however, will not be affected during the download and update process.
 It will keep serving requests from the already existing fully-loaded database, and will not switch to the newer database while it is running.
 The next time the `http` container is booted it will use the most recent database (which is typically the one that was latest to download).

 #### Database versioning (Backup) and Rollback
 All database versions will stay in the `dbdata` volume until they are manually removed.
-This allows to switch back to older database version at any point of time (e.g. in case the loading of the latest release was interrupted and lead to an inconsistent state.
+This allows to switch back to an older database version at any time (e.g. in case the loading of the latest release was interrupted and led to an inconsistent state.
-In order to do so
+In order to do so:
 - get the mountpoint of the `dbdata` volume: `docker volume inspect dbp-same-thing-service_dbdata`
 - `cd` into the mountpoint directory
 - `touch` the folder of the database version you would like to 'restore'
 - restart the `http` container

-After restarting the `http` container, it will use the database folder you `touched` (i.e. the database folder with the most recent timestamp).
+After restarting the `http` container, it will use the database folder you `touch`ed (i.e. the database folder with the most recent timestamp).
 **In order to reduce storage consumption, the database versions should be cleaned occasionally.**

 ### Development Setup
-In case you would like to modify the behavior of your local instance (by modifying python files) or to contribute enhancements to this project, you can build your own docker image.
+In case you would like to modify the behavior of your local instance (by editing python files) or to contribute enhancements to this project, you can build your own docker image.
 In order to do so:
 - Clone or fork this repository
 - `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`
 - any changes to the webapp code will trigger a live reload